Skip to content

 Trading futures with leverage

-Whether you choose to trade futures and forwards over the counter or go for our listed futures offering, you’ll pay only a deposit (called margin or buying power) to open a position and get full exposure.
+When you choose to trade futures and forwards over the counter, you’ll pay only a deposit (called margin or buying power) to open a position and get full exposure.
 The use of leverage comes with increased risk and complexity as both potential profits and possible losses are magnified to the full value of the trade.
 It’s important to manage your risk as you could lose money quickly – you could even lose more than the deposit you paid to open the position.1

 Futures settlement